Click the logo

 To remove the bell housing you must heat the area of aluminium around the four fixing bolts to soften the loctite.
 The screws are imperial and you will need a long series 1/4 inch allen wrench driven by your socket set tommy bar.
 It is essential to re fit them with loctite and torque them down to 30ft lbs. or 40 newton metres. these are the bolts that hold the primary chaincase on to the crankcase in motorcycle installations. they are very small for the Morgan set up and need to be tightened correctly.

 After the mod is carried out, with the vehicle safely raised to give access from below, you can get one hand in through the bell housing cut out.
-Use a deep offset ring spanner to loosen and remove the 4 M8 bolts.
+With the spark plugs removed, use a 1/4" drive ratchet hex key to loosen and remove the 4 M8 bolts. once inserted a sharp blow to the end of the ratchet with the side of your fist will loosen them, if the ratchet is short you will need an extension handle.
+Do not allow these screws to become contaminated with dirt or grit it is essential that they never sieze up in the thread or removing them will become difficult in the extreme!
+The four M8 socket head bolts in the outer aluminium rotor can be used, in a clockwise direction, to turn the engine over.
 Slide the retaining plate all the way back to the end plate.
-Use one of the bolts and push it in the the 7mm. hole in the insert and it can the be used to pull the insert out far enough to get hold of it with you fingers and extract it through the hole in the bell housing - you may need to get an assistant to wiggle the shaft back and forth while pulling, in order to get the first one loose.
-DO NOT WORK ON THIS UNLESS YOU HAVE THE IGNITION KEY IN YOUR POCKET.
+Use one of the bolts or a wood screw and push it in the the 7mm. hole in the insert and it can the be used to pull the insert out far enough to get hold of it with you fingers and extract it through the hole in the bell housing - you may need to get an assistant to wiggle the shaft back and forth while pulling, in order to get the first one loose.
+DO NOT WORK ON THIS UNLESS YOU HAVE THE IGNITION KEY IN YOUR POCKET - SAFETY FIRST!.
 To access the insert at the top you will have to turn the engine over - you should have the SPARK PLUGS REMOVED to make this easier.
 If all three wheels are off the ground, with top gear engaged, you can turn the rear wheel to turn the engine over.
 Alternatively remove the transmission tunnel cover and turn the propshaft with a long screwdriver inserted in the UJ.
-You could turn the engine with the starter motor but be sure to have your hands clear and do not go back under the car till you have the ignition key back in your pocket - SAFETY FIRST!

 Lugging the motor , an expression used by S&S and something to be avoided.
 The reason for this is not too clear without some research but I can give the following advice.
 Loading the engine up at low Revs. causes the pistons to be pushed to one side of the bore, this may be due to short piston skirt length.
 The result is over consumption of oil and all the problems which accompany this.
 In a recent 1500 mile road test I utilised the ability to accelerate hard at low revs. - very satisfying it is too - nothing quite as satisfying as hearing the rear tyre break away at every firing stroke!
 However - the cost was 2.5 litres of oil lost in 1,000 miles which will bring disaster if one continues driving in this fashion.
 The P.G.Bleazey drive train upgrade kit will allow you to do this but it is imperative that if you use low rpm, for example, in dense traffic, you only employ small throttle openings till the revs. rise above 2,500 rpm.
 Alternatively just change down a gear to get the revs up but DON'T just push the pedal to the floor at low engine speeds!